 After trying to slow down in the mid 90’s, Phil moved to Portland Oregon for 2 years to help a friend with his brewing businesses.
 While overseas, he sold Devils Lair to Southcorp.
 However, it wasn’t long before he decided to return to Australia.

-In 1997 Phil acquired land adjoining Yarra Yering in the Yarra Valley to commence establishment of Giant Steps ‐ which produced its first vintage in 2001 and subsequently Innocent Bystander, first released in 2004.
+In 1997 Phil acquired land adjoining Yarra Yering in the Yarra Valley to commence establishment of Giant Steps ‐ which produced its first vintage in 2001.
 It was Phil’s passion for cool-climate chardonnay that drove his giant step east from Margaret River to the ideal growing conditions of the Yarra Valley.

 During his transition East, Phil and two business partners (ex Matilda Bay colleagues) established Little Creatures Brewing in Fremantle Western Australia; "to attend to unfinished business” in the craft beer business.